-Our revenues are dependent upon acceptance of our products by third party licensors
+Our revenues are dependent upon acceptance of our products by third party licensors.

-Our sales and distribution model is based on sales to end-users through distributors.
-As a result, we will continue to incur substantial operating losses until such time as we are able to generate revenues from licensing and service fees for our products through our distribution partners.
+We will continue to incur substantial operating losses until such time as we are able to generate revenues from licensing and service fees for our products.
 There can be no assurance that businesses and customers will adopt our technology and products, or that businesses and prospective customers will agree to pay the licensing and service fees for our products.
 In the event that we are not able to significantly increase the number of customers that license our products, or if we are unable to charge the necessary license fees, our financial condition and results of operations will be materially and adversely affected.